Ariel (singer): Solo work

 During his time in prison, Ariel released a solo single titled "Dara".
-It was released on April 18, 2011.
+It was released on 18 April 2011.

-In 2014, Ariel, along with fellow Musica Studio's vocalists Giring Nidji and Momo Geisha, collaborated with fellow Musica Studio's band d'Masiv on the band's single "Esok Kan Bahagia".
-In the next year, Ariel's vocals was featured in Sheryl Sheinafia's single "Kutunggu Kau Putus", which was nominated for Best Pop Collaboration on 19th Anugerah Musik Indonesia.
+In 2014, Ariel, along with fellow Musica Studio vocalists Giring Nidji and Momo Geisha, collaborated with fellow Musica Studio's band d'Masiv on the band's single "Esok Kan Bahagia".
+In the next year, Ariel's vocals were featured in Sheryl Sheinafia's single "Kutunggu Kau Putus", which was nominated for Best Pop Collaboration on 19th Anugerah Musik Indonesia.

-Ariel sang on two songs from the official album of 2018 Asian Games.
+Ariel sang two songs from the official album of the 2018 Asian Games.
 The first was "Bright As The Sun", which was sung by 18 Indonesian singers including Ariel.
 The second one was "Janger Persahabatan", which was written by Guruh Sukarnoputra and performed by NEV+ (a side project of Nidji, focusing on electronic music), Ariel, and Hivi! former vocalist Dea.

 Musicianship

 Ariel tried his hand at songwriting during middle school.
 One of the songs Ariel wrote during high school, titled "Yang Terdalam" (the deepest), received praise from his friends.
 The positive response drove Ariel to write more songs.

 Ariel's musical style was influenced by the grunge band Nirvana ever since his teenage days.
 Ariel is a fan of Nirvana's vocalist Kurt Cobain.

 Ariel's songwriting was influenced by the poet Kahlil Gibran.
 Ariel was introduced to Gibran's writings in high school and liked the meaning he found behind Gibran's poetry.